 - submit your EPS.

 You can claim the Employment Allowance at any point during the year.
-If you do not use your full allowance by the end of the tax year, you can use any unclaimed allowance towards any other tax or NICs you owe (including VAT or corporation tax).
+If you've claimed late and do not use your full allowance by the end of the tax year against Class 1 NIC already paid, you should contact HMRC to claim any unclaimed allowance towards any other tax or NICs you owe (including VAT or corporation tax).
 Alternatively, you can claim a refund if you do not owe any tax at all.